apnadkarni/blt/man/busy.rst

   the given value(s); in this case the command returns the empty string.
   *Option* may have any of the values accepted by the **hold** operation.

-  Please note that the option database is referenced through *window*.
+  Please note that the option database is referenced through *windowName*.
   For example, if the widget ".frame" is to be made busy, the busy cursor can be specified for it by either **option** command:

   ::